scythe-io/purple-team-exercise-framework/PTEFv3.md

-# Purple Team Exercise Framework
+# Purple Team Exercise Framework (PTEF)

-This document defines how to build and mature a Purple Team program from running ad-hoc Purple Team Exercises, to operationalizing Purple Teaming, to building a dedicated Purple Team.
+This document defines how to build and mature a Purple Team program from ad-hoc Purple Team Exercises, to Operationalized Purple Teaming, to building a Dedicated Purple Team.
 Purple Team Exercises are an efficient method to test, measure, and improve your organization's resilience to a real cyber attack.
 Purple Teaming focuses on fostering collaboration with your entire organization including people, process, and technology (security stack).

 <p align="center"> <img src="./images/PurpleTeamProgram.png" /> </p>